Dauphin25/workout-planner-django/README.md

 - `/api/workout-plans/` – CRUD for workout plans (title, description, frequency, goal, etc.).
     - Only authenticated users can access and manage their own plans.
-- `/api/workout-days/` – CRUD for workout days within a plan.
+- `/api/weeks/` – CRUD for workout weeks within a plan.
-    - Each day is unique per plan and week day.
+    - Each week is linked to a workout plan and has a number, start date, end date, progress, and activity status.
+- `/api/workout-days/` – CRUD for workout days within a week.
-    - Days include focus area, notes, session rating, calories burned, etc.
+    - Each day is unique per week and includes focus area, notes, session rating, calories burned, etc.
 - `/api/workout-exercises/` – CRUD for exercises within a workout day.
     - Each exercise is linked to a workout day and references an exercise.
     - Includes sets, reps, duration, rest, intensity, tempo, completion, feedback.

 **Permissions:**
-- All workout plan/day/exercise endpoints require authentication (`IsAuthenticated`).
+- All workout plan/week/day/exercise endpoints require authentication (`IsAuthenticated`).
-- Users only see and manage their own plans, days, and exercises.
+- Users only see and manage their own plans, weeks, days, and exercises.

 ---